dakshshah96/awesome-startup-credits/README.md

 - [Startup with IBM](https://developer.ibm.com/startups/) - With $120,000 in free IBM Cloud credits, Startup with IBM can put your business on the path to transformative growth.
 Disrupt your industry with IBM.
 - [Google Cloud for Startups](https://cloud.google.com/developers/startups/) - Get up and running quickly and easily with mentorship, training, and Cloud credits from the Google Cloud for Startups program.
+- [Microsoft for Startups](https://startups.microsoft.com/en-us/) - Over the next two years, Microsoft has pledged 500 million dollars to support startups with access to technology, community spaces, and sales opportunities.

 ### Email Delivery